With an online education, shy people could earn their college degree from home.

 "Introverted students really blossom in online courses," says Peery.
 "They're able to actively participate without the pressure of other people looking at them.
 They don't have to be brilliant immediately - they can take their time to craft answers.
 Without the pressure of a visual audience, many students feel more comfortable talking."

 Want to develop your research skills for the business world but not up for dealing with large lecture halls and big groups of students?
-With an online degree in business administration, you can advance your business abilities while virtually interacting with fellow students through online discussions or chats.
+With an online bachelor's degree in business administration, you may advance your business abilities while virtually interacting with fellow students through online discussions or chats.

-Related career option: With an online business administration degree, you could learn skills needed to prepare to pursue a career as a market research analyst.
-This could be a good fit for a shy person, as you'd be working mostly with your computer versus people.
-In fact, you might actually spend a lot of your time researching marketing trends and analyzing data on consumers and competitors, says the U.S. Department of Labor.
+Related career option: With a bachelor's degree in business administration, you could learn skills needed to prepare to pursue a career as a market research analyst.
+According to the U.S. Department of Labor, some market research analysts have a background in this field of study.
+This could be a good fit for a shy person, as you'd typically be working mostly with your computer, although some work directly with the public.
+In fact, you might actually spend a lot of your time researching marketing trends and analyzing data on consumers and competitors, says the Department of Labor.

 Ready to learn more about the health care field without having to leave the comfort of your home?
-You can avoid in-class discussions and face-to-face communication when earning your associate's degree in health information technology online.
+You could avoid face-to-face communication when earning your associate's degree in health information technology online.

 According to the College Board, common health information technology associate's degree program courses might cover introduction to coding, health care statistics, and medical terminology.
 You might also learn about patient confidentiality, health care law, and more.

-Related career option: An online associate's degree in health information technology could help prep you to pursue a career as a medical records and health information technician.
+Related career option: An associate's degree in health information technology could help prep you to pursue a career as a medical records and health information technician.
+According to the U.S. Department of Labor, health information technicians usually need a postsecondary certificate, although they may have an associate's degree.
 This is another great career option for those who tend to be shy, since medical records and health information technicians usually work more behind-the-scenes.
-According to the U.S. Department of Labor, they can help a doctor's visit run more smoothly by making sure that a patient's health information is organized and protected in paper and electronic systems.
+According to the Department of Labor, these workers spend hours on their computers ensuring that a patient's health information is organized and protected in electronic systems.

 Are you interested in learning more about calculating a budget but get embarrassed when trying to talk in class?
 Don't fret.
-In an online accounting program, you can avoid having to answer questions on the spot - online discussions usually provide more time to develop your responses.
+In an online accounting bachelor's program, you may avoid having to answer questions on the spot - online discussions usually provide more time to develop your responses.

-With classes like auditing, accounting information systems, and cost accounting, a bachelor's in accounting can help you prepare to analyze financial statements for individuals or companies, according to the College Board.
+With classes like auditing, accounting information systems, and cost accounting, a bachelor's degree in accounting could help you prepare to analyze financial statements for individuals or companies, according to the College Board.

-Related career option: An online degree in accounting can get you ready for a shy-friendly career as an accountant, where you might interact with numbers more than your co-workers.
-Your attention-to-detail skills could come in handy when examining and organizing financial reports, or preparing tax returns, according to the U.S. Department of Labor.
+Related career option: An degree in accounting may prepare you to pursue a career as an accountant, as the U.S. Department of Labor says most accountants need at least a bachelor's degree in accounting or in a related field.
+In this job you might interact with numbers more than your co-workers, as the Department of Labor says these workers complete most of their work alone.
+Your attention-to-detail skills could come in handy when examining and organizing financial reports, or preparing tax returns, which is what the Department tells us accountants do.

 Eager to improve your artistic abilities without students and teachers constantly looking over your shoulder?
-With an online program in graphic design, you could work from home in peace and quiet and then email your final product for critiques.
+With an online bachelor's degree in graphic design, you could work from home in peace and quiet and then email your final product for critiques.

-According to the College Board, a bachelor's in graphic design can help you tap into your creative mind through courses like production design, graphic design techniques, and Photoshop® for designers.
+According to the College Board, a bachelor's in graphic design may involve courses like production design, graphic design techniques, and Photoshop® for designers.

-You can expect to learn about computer languages and how to create software programs when pursuing a bachelor's in computer science.
+You can expect to learn about computer systems and how to create programs when pursuing a bachelor's in computer science.
 Common classes in a computer science program might include software engineering, introduction to program design, and computer system organization, says the College Board.

 Related career option: Get ready to embrace your shy qualities in the tech world.
-By earning a bachelor's degree in computer science, you could prepare to spend time with your computer as a computer programmer, where you could write programs in computer languages like Java, test code and fix errors, or update and develop existing software programs, according to the U.S. Department of Labor.
+By earning a bachelor's degree in computer science, you could prepare to spend time with your computer as a computer programmer, as the U.S. Department of Labor says that most computer programmers do have a bachelor's degree in computer science or some related subject.
+These workers write programs in computer languages like Java, test code and fix errors, or update and develop existing software programs, according to the Department of Labor.

 Next Article: Smart Careers for Intelligent People »